-- The Scheme's costs and charges across the two most popular self-select options have been lower than those of similar funds within the comparator arrangements, though it should be noted that, due to the nature of the funds available in the comparator schemes, the comparator funds are not "like for like" in respect of objectives and underlying assets. - For example, the Aviva comparator fund (Aviva Pension MyM BlackRock (30:70) Currency Hedged Global Equity Tracker) does not have the same UK weighting as the Schemes' fund (BlackRock Aquila Connect 60:40 Global Equity) and also has currency hedging. - Similarly, NEST Lower Growth Fund is a mix of UK and global corporate bonds whereas the Scheme's fund (BlackRock Aquila Connect Over 15 Years Gilt Index) is a government bond fund.
+- The Scheme's costs and charges across the two most popular self-select options have been lower than those of similar funds within the comparator arrangements.
+However, it should be noted that, due to the nature of the funds available in the comparator schemes, the comparator funds are not "like for like" in terms of objectives and underlying assets. - For example, the BlackRock Aquila Connect 60:40 Global Equity has a 60% weighting to the UK which is much higher compared to the self-select funds it is being compared against. - Similarly, the NEST Lower Growth Fund is a mix of UK and global corporate bonds, whereas the Scheme's fund (BlackRock Aquila Connect Over 15 Years Gilt Index) is a government bond fund.

-Overall, we view the Scheme's costs and charges as reasonable versus the comparator schemes.
-The default strategy is entirely actively managed, giving rise to higher investment charges (the changes agreed as part of the November 2023 investment strategy review will increase the proportion of passive management, lowering investment charges), while the Scheme's self-select funds tend to be lower cost than those of the comparator schemes.
-We therefore view the Scheme's costs and charges as representing reasonable value for members.
+Overall, we view the Scheme's costs and charges as poor compared to the comparator schemes.
+The default strategy is entirely actively managed, giving rise to higher investment charges.
+As noted above, the investment strategy changes that the Trustees have agreed to will look to address this.
+Meanwhile, the Scheme's self-select funds tend to be lower cost than those of the comparator schemes.